hellohaptik/docs_haptik/docs/agent-chat/teams.md

 1. **Total Chats**

-    All ongoing chats that started in the chosen time duration.
-This includes chats in waiting, queued as well the completed chats.
-The total of all chats in the selected time from the time-date picker.
+    All chats received by the Team in a selected time period fall under this metric.
+This will include chats in waiting/pinned/queued for the chosen time duration as well as all completed chats by agents or bot or autocomplete during this period.

-2. **Completed Chats** (Coming soon)
+2. **Completed by agent**

-    If chat disposition exists for a chat that means this conversation was marked complete via the agent.
-Total count of chats which were completed by agents in this particular team will be shown here.
+    Count all chats completed by agents (excluding the bot / gogo) during a selected time period for a team to get this metric.
+For example, if chat disposition exists for a chat that means this conversation was marked complete via the agent.

+> Completed by agents = No of chats actually closed by that agent.

-3. **Abandoned Chats**
+3. **Abandoned by user**

     For all conversations with claim_name not “gogo“ and user_message_count = 0 that means all chats wherein user gets an agent assigned but the user drops-off before sending a message would be counted as an abandoned chat.

 > Consider another scenario when in Conversation A - User chats with Agent 1 and Agent 1 logs out after replying back to user’s query.
 In the same Conversation A, user comes back and sends a message, now say this chat goes to Agent 2 and the user doesn’t return.
 Now, if the chat goes to complete state, we consider this chat as abandoned for Agent 2.

-4. **Delayed Chats**
+4. **Delayed**

     This metric gets us a count of all instances where the `first_agent_response_time` is greater than 'Delay Time value' as setup from the Team settings i.e. the delay message time value.